0xhido/BLUESPAWN/BLUESPAWN-win-driver/docs/DriverModel.md

 Using software driver:

 - Process Creation - PsSetCreateProcessNotifyRoutine(Ex)
-- Thread Creation (CreateRemoteThread) - PsSetCreateThreadNotifyRoutine
+- Thread Creation
+  - PsSetCreateThreadNotifyRoutine - callback is executed on the creator thread context (used for CreateRemoteThread)
+  - PsSetCreateThreadNotifyRoutineEx - callback is executed on the newly created thread context
 - DLL Loading - PsSetLoadImageNotifyRoutine
 - Registry - CmRegisterCallback(Ex)
 - Handles - ObRegisterCallbacks